haroldiedema/byteshift-elements/README.md

 ![](./docs/elements.png)
 ===================

-Byteshift Elements is a minimalistic WebComponents library which allows you to build simple, *reactive*, self-contained custom elements.
+Byteshift Elements is a tiny WebComponents microframework which allows you to build simple, *reactive*, self-contained custom elements.
 Byteshift Elements is a *zero-dependency* library, and is designed to be incorporated inside bundled javascript packages.